 v.push(8);

 As with any variable as we discussed in Chapter 3, if we want to be able to change its value, we need to make it mutable with the mut keyword.
-The numbers we place inside are all i32s, and Rust infers this from the data, so we don’t need the Vec<i32> annotation.
+The numbers we place inside are all of type i32, and Rust infers this from the data, so we don’t need the Vec<i32> annotation.

 Dropping a Vector Drops its Elements